JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 <h1> You have {money} $ </h1>
 ```

-Next to have a building, we will use a button.
+Next to represent a building, we will use a button.
 If you click on it, you buy it, deducting it's price from your money.

 We need a variable for the price and one for the number of building bought: